We may not have to wear masks on planes forever. But should we?

 “Different respiratory pathogens may circulate at different times of the year and in different areas of the world,” Lin Chen, director of the Travel Medicine Center at Mount Auburn Hospital in Cambridge, Mass., and an associate professor at Harvard Medical School, said in an email.
 “So when flying with travelers from anywhere/everywhere, it’s a good idea to wear masks.”

 Everyone who flies now has to wear a mask, thanks to a federal mandate requiring face coverings on planes, in airports and when using other forms of public transportation.
-Airlines have told passengers to cover their faces since April of 2020, but they didn’t have government backing until this year, when President Biden issued an executive order.
+Airlines have told passengers to cover their faces since April 2020, but they didn’t have government backing until this year, when President Biden issued an executive order.

 It is not clear how long the mandate will stay in place.
 The order from the Centers for Disease Control and Prevention is in place “until further notice.”
 Transportation Security Administration directives to enforce the order expire May 11, but the agency said that could be extended.